 Connecting devices is as simple as it is on any other wireless network.
 Simply select the network, input the password and away you go.
 If you are using multiple MR2200ac routers to create a mesh network, the process of logging on is exactly the same.
-The multiple routers combine to make one seamless network (I only have one router, so I cannot test this for myself.
-You can, however, find out more on the Synology MR2200ac website).
+The multiple routers combine to make one seamless network.
+I find that I can move around my townhouse with my devices and they seem to connect easily to the MR2200ac with the strongest signal.

 The MR2200ac had no trouble dealing with the multiple devices that I had connected during testing.
 I found that devices connected easily and I loved the added bonus of not having to choose between a 2.4GHz and a 5Ghz network.
 The Synology router did all the thinking for me, which is what good technology should do.